This page is intended to help the beginner get a handle on SciPy and be productive with it as fast as possible.

 - There is a sizeable collection of both generic and application-specific numerical and scientific code, written using Python, NumPy and SciPy.
 Don’t reinvent the wheel, there may already be a pre-made solution for your problem.
 See Topical Software for a partial list.

 - As Python is a popular general-purpose programming language, it has many advanced modules for building for example interactive applications (see e.g. wxPython and Traits) or web sites (see e.g. Django).
 Using SciPy with these is a quick way to build a fully-fledged scientific application.

 Python is a programming language, and there are several ways to approach it.
 There is no single program that you can start and that gives an integrated user experience.
 Instead, there are several possible ways to work with Python.

 The most common is to use the advanced interactive Python shell IPython to enter commands and run scripts.
 Scripts can be written with any text editor, for instance Emacs, Vim or even Notepad.
-Some of the packages such as Python(x,y) mentioned in Installing the SciPy Stack also offer an integrated scientific development environment.
+Some of the packages such as Python(x,y) mentioned in Installing packages also offer an integrated scientific development environment.

 Neither SciPy nor NumPy provide plotting functions.
 There are several plotting packages available for Python, the most commonly used one being matplotlib.

 To learn more about the Python language, the official Python tutorial is an excellent way to become familiar with the Python syntax and objects.